awslabs/llrt/README.md

 Restrict HTTP requests to use a specific version.
 By default HTTP 1.1 and 2 are enabled.
 Set this variable to `1.1` to only use HTTP 1.1

 ### `LLRT_LOG=[target][=][level][,...]`
 Filter the log output by target module, level, or both (using `=`).
-Log levels are case-insensitive and will also enable any higher priorty logs.
+Log levels are case-insensitive and will also enable any higher priority logs.

 Log levels in descending priority order:
 - `Error`